 Visualizing a big win is important, but you should also take a few moments to consider how it might feel or what it might look like to lose big, too.

-No, imagining the worst-case scenario isn’t an exercise designed to turn you into a Debbie Downer.
+Imagining the worst-case scenario isn’t an exercise designed to turn you into a Debbie Downer…

-Rather, it’s a preventative exercise that can keep you from making truly foolish mistakes.
-By considering the worst that could happen, you can take proactive steps to avoid such outcomes and potentially save yourself from blowing up your account.
+It’s a preventive exercise that can keep you from making truly foolish mistakes.
+By considering the worst that could happen, you can take proactive steps and potentially save yourself from blowing up your account.

-Often, the element of surprise can work against you in trades, prompting knee-jerk reactions on your part.
-You may find that making a list of what could go wrong will help you maintain a level head if you are faced with needing to cut your losses or other blocks in the road.
+The element of surprise can work against you in trades and cause you to make knee-jerk reactions.
+Making a list of the things that could go wrong may help you maintain a level head if you come across a roadblock or you need to cut your losses.

 The fact that various scenarios have crossed your mind will make them easier to handle if they actually happen.